 As anyone who submits their own written work knows, the pursuit of a publishing contract is not the easiest of undertakings.
 Preparing samples, queries and multiple synopses' is a lengthy process, not to mention the work involved in writing and completing a book in the first place.
 Rejections are numerous, and frequent.
 The ego can take quite a battering as time marches on, and any sort of personal life is almost out of the question.
 Perseverance is a necessary component, no matter how many rejections and critiques come your way.
-Some days it's not easy to stay positive when the inbox is full of form-letter-declines and short shrifts.
+Some days it's not easy to stay positive when the inbox is full of form-letter-declines and basic short-shrift.

 Then there is the added negative bonus of "friends" who roll their eyes every time writing is mentioned, in essence relaying the message: "Why doesn't she just give up and get a real life?"
 It's difficult to communicate the passion that often comes with writing, especially to family and friends.
 I've left several friends in my wake because they were upset by the time I spent writing.
-When I'm focused I don't much care what people think, so needless to say the friends I've made over the years have sort of disappeared into the woodwork.
+When I'm focused I don't much care what people think, so needless to say most of the friends I've made over the years have sort of disappeared into the woodwork.
 It's sad, but I wouldn't change anything.
-If there is anything I can offer in the way of encouragement to aspiring authors, it is to never give up on your dreams.
+If there is a bit of advice I can offer in the way of encouragement to aspiring authors, it is to never give up on your dreams.

 I will never be blasé about receiving a publishing contract, whether it's for my first, eighth or fiftieth book.
 Each time it's exciting beyond words, and not to be taken for granted.
 I'm never likely to forget the years of hard work that came before the contracts, and the amount of work still to follow.
 I do give myself credit for maintaining dogged persistence, but I also believe keeping a positive outlook - no matter how desperate or unhappy life may seem at times - is an important factor.
 I decided to cut most of the negative from my life a long time ago, whether in relation to circumstances or people.
 It was the only way for me.
+That being said, I do have a small circle of close friends who understand me and love me just the way I am.

 The completion of the "Collective Obsessions Saga" was bittersweet.
-While elated the story is finished I'm also a bit reluctant to let my characters go.
+While elated the story is finished, I'm also a bit reluctant to let my characters go.
 They have frolicked in my imagination for so long, as if a part of my very being, that it was hard to turn that final page over, once and for all.